57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 Here's what that looks like on the user's end:

 1. You make a request: "I want to swap 100 USDC on Ethereum for MATIC on Polygon"
-2. The intents-based application’s logic finds the best way: Multiple solvers compete to offer you the best rate
+2. The intents-based application's logic finds the best way: Multiple solvers compete to offer you the best rate
 3. It happens instantaneously: The winning solver facilitates finalization of transactions through smart contracts, aggregators, oracles, and protocol infrastructure behind the scenes
 4. You get your tokens: Fast, cheap, and without the headache